xlsimport()

 =A1.xlsimport@t(ID,NAME;2)

-Retrive columns whose names are ID and NAME on the second sheet, and make the first row as the header row
+Retrieve columns whose names are ID and NAME on the second sheet, and make the first row as the header row.

 4